harry-yangmath/harry-yangmath.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Doctor of Education student in Mathematics Education at Teachers College, Columbia University.
+I am a Master of Science student in Mathematics Education at Teachers College, Columbia University.

-My current research interests include mathematics and technology integration, equity in math education, mathematical animation and visualization.

 ---
 ## About Me